emusselm/MedicalInsightsDatabase/README.md

 1. schema.sql: this sets up the cardiology database table in MySQL
 2. preprocessing.ipynb: this python notebook preprocesses the heartdisease data, generates fake personal patient and doctor data, and uploads the data to MySQL
 3. MySQLtoBigQuery: this python notebook, after your corresponding information is entered, will upload the contents and schema of the database in MySQL to BigQuery.

+The rest of the security and application details are located in AppSheet.
+Please click the following link for a demo of the application and security: [DEMO](https://drive.google.com/file/d/10-GV9DCA7yi7yUvxaFaiw41HcLpnGVhn/view?usp=share_link)